-The College cannot accept responsibility for lost, stolen or damaged property that is not stored safely in a pupil's locked locker.
+The College cannot accept responsibility for lost, stolen or damaged property.
 Pupils should not bring expensive items to school nor carry large sums of money with them.

 Money should be entrusted to a member of staff.
 In the case of any loss, pupils must report it using the Lost Property Form, which can also be found on the Student Room intranet page.